 This statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 (the “MSA”) and sets out the steps that Multimatic Ltd. and its affiliates in the United Kingdom have taken to ensure that their business and supply chains are free from slavery and human trafficking during the prior financial year ended on December 31.

 This statement covers Multimatic Ltd. and each of its affiliates incorporated or organised in the United Kingdom, including Multimatic Holdings Limited, MTCE Limited, Multimatic CFT Limited and Multimatic U.K. Limited and each of their respective operating Divisions and Business Units, all of which are collectively referred to as the “Company” in this statement.

 The Company is committed to limiting the risk of modern slavery within its business and supply chains or any other of its business relationships in accordance with the requirements of Section 54(1) of the MSA.

 The Company supplies engineered components, systems and services to Original Equipment Manufacturers in the automotive industry.
 The Company’s core competencies include the engineering and manufacturing of complex mechanisms, body hardware, suspension systems and body structures, as well as the design and development of lightweight composite automotive systems.
 The Company also develops and manufactures specialty vehicles (including concept cars, race cars and supercars).

 The Company is an affiliate of Multimatic Inc. (its parent company) (“Multimatic”) which is a private company with corporate headquarters located in Markham, Ontario, Canada.

-Multimatic and its affiliates (the “Multimatic Group”) employ approximately 5,000 people worldwide and operates in the UK, the EU, North America, China, Japan and Australia.
+Multimatic and its affiliates (the “Multimatic Group”) employ approximately 5,000 people worldwide and operates in the UK, the EU, North America, China and Japan.